Astros vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have gone 49-36 in games they were favored on the moneyline (winning 57.6% of those games).
+- The Astros have been favored on the moneyline 86 total times this season.
+They've finished 50-36 in those games.

-- In games it has played as moneyline favorites with odds of -135 or shorter, Houston has a 40-28 record (winning 58.8% of its games).

-- The Astros have an implied moneyline win probability of 57.4% in this contest.
+- Based on this game's moneyline, the Astros have an implied win probability of 60%.

-- Houston has played in 125 games with set over/under, and have combined with opponents to go over the total 62 times (62-61-2).
+- In the 126 games in which oddsmakers have set an over/under for Houston, it has combined with opponents to go over the total 63 times (63-61-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!